mnarizzano/DEETO/README.md

 make

-Run the generated exe in directory bin
+Run the generated executable file in directory bin